 One drawback of this approach is that the security enforcement has to be implemented in each report, screen, or form that accesses the database.
 This adds complexity and time to the development and testing effort and can result in security gaps if development and testing are lacking.

 Oracle Virtual Private Database

 Oracle’s VPD feature addresses these security gaps.
 This tool gives the administrator the ability to create rich security access policies that provide fine grained access to both rows and columns of a table to a user or group of users.
-This is applied at the database layer and will be in effect regardless of how a user connects to the database.
+This is applied at the database layer and will be in effect regardless of how a user connects to the virtual private database.
 There is no dependence on specific views or on specific applications.
-It is non-trivial to set up VPD, but it provides a high level of security when done properly.
+It is non-trivial to set up Oracle VPD, but it provides a high level of security when done properly.
 At a high level here is how you set it up.
 The steps below are performed for each table, view, or synonym that you are protecting.

 - Create an Application Context that is used to set and store session related information for use by the policy function.